stevana/stateful-pbt-with-fakes/README.md

 With this final tweak, the property passes.
-I hope that this somewhat long example gives you a feel for how property-based testing drives the development and debugging of code.
+I hope that this somewhat long example gives you a feel for how property-based testing drives the development and debugging of the code.

 #### Example: jug puzzle from Die Hard 3